Frequently Asked Questions

 • Why invest in support in the postpartum period?

-Well, firstly, because you will be experiencing significant changes – physical, hormonal and emotional – and quality support is key to helping you navigate these.
+Well, firstly, because you will be experiencing significant changes – physical, hormonal and emotional – and quality support can be very helpful in navigating these.

 Physically, your uterus will have a wound inside it where the placenta was attached - approximately 22cm in diameter – which will take weeks to heal.